 - Second wife shows up with a whole new set of kids, not known to the first

 - Wills giving it all to the pets

 Disputes Involving Trusts and/or Fiduciaries

 Trusts are usually created to avoid taxes, to further charitable goals or to manage large sums of money (often for a minor but also for incapacitated adults, beloved pets and other beneficiaries).
-That said — there are a wide range of abuses in the areas of trust that may require a lawyer of the caliber of Richard Tinsman.

 - Situations where the trustee has managed the trust without the best interest of the beneficiary in mind